microsoft/vscode-docs/docs/editor/settings-sync.md

 ## How do I delete my data?

-If you want to remove all your data from our servers, just turn off sync via the **Manage** gear menu and select the checkbox to clear all cloud data.
+If you want to remove all your data from our servers, just turn off sync via **Preferences Sync is On** menu available under **Manage** gear menu and select the checkbox to clear all cloud data.
 If you choose to re-enable sync, it will be as if you're signing in for the first time.

 ## Next steps